-We begin by clustering the pulls with the SM as a reference point, an estimated experimental covariance matrix for 50~ab$^{-1}$ from Eq.~\ref{guesscov}, and using average linkage with Euclidean distance.
-For these choices, we show in Fig.~\ref{f:stats} the maximum cluster radius and minimum benchmark separation as a function of the number of clusters.
+We begin by clustering the pulls with the SM as a reference point, an estimated experimental covariance matrix for 50~ab$^{-1}$ from Eq.~\ref{guesscov}, and using average linkage with Euclidean distance.\footnote{The goal of the Belle II experiment is to accumulate an integrated luminosity of 50~ab$^{-1}$ by the middle of the next decade, so we will use this number as a benchmark.} For these choices, we show in Fig.~\ref{f:stats} the maximum cluster radius and minimum benchmark separation as a function of the number of clusters.
 The same arguments of Section~\ref{s:choosingpar} tell us that the optimal number of clusters for this observable set is four.

 The corresponding clusters in parameter space are shown in Fig.~\ref{f:fut2} along with the corresponding parallel coordinate plot.
 The position of the cluster benchmarks (indicated by the diamonds) and the shape of the cluster boundaries already suggest that these observables will be mostly sensitive to $C_9$.
 The parallel coordinate plot shows that all the observables considered in Table~\ref{t:futobs}, with the possible exception of the lowest $q^2$ bin for $Q_2$ ($O_1$), provide a clean separation of the clusters.
 The variations in predictions across parameter space indicate that $O_1$ (also shown in Fig.~\ref{f:fut2}) has the best chance of providing resolving power for $C_{10}$, but to increase its importance, the relative precision of this measurement with respect to the others must increase. $O_6$ also shows a slight correlation between $C_9$ and $C_{10}$ but has a different pattern than $O_1$.